Featured Ingredient: Cashews

 Nutritionally, cashews offer heart-healthy monounsaturated fatty acids; copper, which helps our cells produce energy; and magnesium, a mineral that is crucial for nerve health, muscle cell function, and bone health.
 Thanks to these properties, as well as their concentration of protein, fiber, and antioxidants, cashews are often considered one of the world’s superfoods.

 Our organic cashews come from a single grower in Vietnam.
 They are fair labor (SMETA) certified, guaranteeing the ethical treatment of those involved in producing them.
-Look for these delicious cashews in our Cashew Butter with Coconut Nectar, Lemon Coconut Cashew Butter, and Cranberry Cashew Bars!
+Look for these delicious cashews in our Cashew Butter with Coconut Nectar, Lemon Cookie Cashew Butter, and Cranberry Cashew Bars!

-Older Post Newer Post
+Older Post Back to Blog Newer Post